-According to the International Standards Organization, companies involved in the design, development, production, storage, distribution, installation or servicing of medical parts must demonstrate their “ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.”
+According to the International Standards Organization, companies involved in the design, development, production, storage, distribution, installation, or servicing of medical parts must demonstrate their “ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.”

-Requirements for medical CNC machining
+Requirements for Making CNC Machined Medical Parts

 Basic requirements for medical CNC machining include: